BuilderIO/framework-benchmarks/README.md

 - **FCP**: [First Contentful Paint](https://web.dev/first-contentful-paint/)
 - **TBT**: [Total Blocking Time](https://web.dev/tbt/)
 - **TTI**: [Time to Interactive](https://web.dev/interactive/)
-- **Eager JS Kib**: the KiB of JS that is eagerly downloaded and executed from `<script>` tags for the initial page load
+- **Eager JS Kib**: the KiB of JS that is eagerly downloaded and executed from `<script>` tags for the initial page load.
+This is the actual size transferred over the network, including compression
 - **Total KiB**: the total KiB transferred with the given page, including prefetched JS.
-Also known as the "total byte weight"
+Also known as the "total byte weight".
+This is the actual size transferred over the network, including compression

 We sort the results by TTI, ascending